HISTORY OF PAGET’S DISEASE & THE ASSOCIATION

 Through sheer determination and persistence, Ann not only made progress but also began to support many people affected by Paget’s disease.
 Ann built up and maintained a meticulously handwritten register of sufferers with whom she corresponded regularly.
-Even when visiting family in Australia, Ann didn’t miss an opportunity and went on local radio to publicise the effects of, and need for worldwide awareness of Paget’s disease.
+Even when visiting family in Australia, Ann didn’t miss an opportunity and went on local radio to publicise the effects of, and the need for worldwide awareness of Paget’s disease.

-To support her work Ann raised funds by making, collecting and selling goods on local market.
+To support her work Ann raised funds by making, collecting and selling goods on the local market.
 Ann‘s commitment never diminished.
 Aided by an old-fashioned typewriter she gradually attracted the attention of specialists with a particular interest in Paget’s disease.
 She gained support from Dr Allan St. John Dixon and the Rehabilitation and Medical Research Trust and so in 1973 Dr Dixon helped Ann to establish the Charity, The National Association for the Relief of Paget’s Disease, which remains our official title, however, day to day we use the Paget’s Association.
 Dr Dixon was the first Chairman of the charity and subsequently served as Honorary President until 2011.

 The first organised local support group began in 1990, in Manchester, and supported many patients, carers and family members as they shared their experiences and knowledge of the condition.

 Sadly, Ann Stansfield died on 25th January 1995 but the work she began continues with the same aims today.